RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Active concealment
       - Actively taking steps to conceal facts from the plaintiff; not just remaining silent or deciding not to provide information.
     - Schneider v Heath (1813) 170 ER 1462
-      - ‘ ... it appears here that means were taken fraudulently to conceal the defect in the ship's bottom.
+      - ' ... it appears here that means were taken fraudulently to conceal the defect in the ship's bottom.
       - These must have been known to the captain, who is to be considered the agent of the owners; and he, evidently to prevent their being discovered by persons disposed to bid for her, removed her from the ways, where she lay dry, and kept her afloat in the dock till the sale was over.
-      - Therefore, consistently with the decided cases upon this subject, I am of opinion that the plaintiff is entitled to recover back his deposit.’
+      - Therefore, consistently with the decided cases upon this subject, I am of opinion that the plaintiff is entitled to recover back his deposit.'
 (1463, Mansfield CJ)
     - Special relationships
       - Certain legal relationships impose an obligation to
     - volunteer information and look after the best interests of the other party:
-      -  Contracts uberrimae fidei (‘utmost good faith‘):
+      -  Contracts uberrimae fidei ('utmost good faith'):
       - insurance contracts
       -  Fiduciary relationships
       -  Contracts of guarantee